 Helen Highly Fears Ghostbox Cowboy, Talks to Writer-Director John Maringouin, Comments on Patti Smith and Horses, and Gives a Shout-Out to General Magic

-I gotta start with an opening paragraph that will feed the Google search-engine monster the info it needs, and also give you a heads-up that I spend a long time railing against this film, but in the end… Helen Highly recommends the movie Ghostbox Cowboy, written and directed by John Maringouin, which saw its world premier at the Tribeca Film Festival 2018.
-And if Patti Smith (my hero) can use the word “motherfucker” three times in every sentence, which she recently did in and at the premier of Horses, the new and intentionally-terrible documentary film about her, followed by a bizarrely-hostile live performance at Beacon Theater (yeah, I know she was a punk rocker, and she still can rock like no one else, but she’s 70 beloved years old now and has essentially accepted the role of Goddess Mother Earth, so… fewer “motherfuckers” out of her mouth might be in order)… all that and be only praised and worshipped by the press the next day, then that gives me permission to say this:
+I gotta start with an opening paragraph that will feed the Google search-engine monster the info it needs, and also give you a heads-up that I spend a long time railing against this film, but in the end… Helen Highly Recommends the movie Ghostbox Cowboy, written and directed by John Maringouin, which saw its world premiere at the Tribeca Film Festival 2018.
+And if Patti Smith (my hero) can use the word “motherfucker” three times in every sentence, which she recently did at the premiere of Horses, the new and intentionally-terrible documentary film about her, followed by a bizarrely-hostile live performance at Beacon Theater (yeah, I know she was a punk rocker, and she still can rock like no one else, but she’s 70 beloved years old now and has essentially accepted the role of Goddess Mother Earth, so… fewer “motherfuckers” out of her mouth might be in order)… all that and be only praised and worshipped by the press the next day, then that gives me permission to say this:

 This movie had me running home, alone and in the dark, scared for reasons I didn’t understand, but definitely totally freaked out, looking over my shoulder for I don’t know who or what.
 Man, what a relentlessly grim, dark, bleak, terrifyingly phantasmagoric dystopian nightmare of a movie.
 I tried to shake it off before I went to bed.
 I couldn’t.
 I woke up in a wobbly and disoriented state, having dreamt about it, and then sat down at my computer and saw email from the film’s P.R. guy thanking me for attending the screening and asking if I would share my thoughts on the film.
 What the fuck, motherfucker?!

-I sat down to write him a raging letter – blame him for horrifying me for no good reason, with his awful, perverse movie, and faking me out in the first place by giving me press notes that called it a comedy.
+I sat down to write him a raging letter – blame him for horrifying me for no good reason, with his awful perverse movie and faking me out in the first place by giving me press notes that called it a comedy.
 A comedy?!
 This is a horror flick!
 For me, it was more disturbing than Get Out.
 And okay, Get Out did have some comic elements, and I even loved it for being such a genre-bender, but… this was different.
 I don’t have many horror films to compare this with because I tend to stay away from horror, but I know a terrifying movie when I see one.
 (For the record, I avoided the movies in the Tribeca “Midnight Series” – especially the zombie movies, and this should have had a Midnight Series warning label on it.)

 Here’s how my email started: “You already asked me if I liked it and I told you NO!
-Don’t you remember that you tried to ask me after the movie last night if I had liked it, and I pushed you aside as I ran out of the theater and down the stairs, visibly shaken, saying it was the creepiest movie I had ever seen?!”
-I fully explained the unpleasant circumstances: I was dutifully watching the back-to-back-to-back pre-Festival press screenings, and this was the last film of the night, and I had my notebook in my hands but became so petrified as I watched the movie, that I literally didn’t move and didn’t write a single word in my notebook.
+Don’t you remember that you tried to ask me after the movie last night if I liked it, and I pushed you aside as I ran out of the theater and down the stairs, visibly shaken, saying it was the creepiest movie I had ever seen?!”
+I fully explained the unpleasant circumstances: I was dutifully watching the back-to-back-to-back pre-festival press screenings, and this was the last film of the night, and I had my notebook in my hands but became so petrified as I watched the movie that I literally didn’t move and didn’t write a single word in my notebook.

-And then, at some point late in the movie, I finally extricated my brain from its twisted grip and I caught my breath and looked around me and realized that nearly all the other reporters had left the theater!
+And then, at some point late in the movie, I finally extricated my brain from its twisted grip and caught my breath and looked around me and realized that nearly all the other reporters had left the theater!
 They had the good sense to get the Hell out of there!
 And suddenly I realized I was alone, in the dark, with this hideous, evil film.
 (I couldn’t use enough adjectives to describe my very-visceral experience.)
 But I had stayed this long, so I gritted my teeth and stuck it out to its bitter end.
 And then, once outside, I was alone late on a weeknight on a deserted street in Tribeca, with this disturbing film breathing down my neck, and it followed me all the way home and into bed and even woke up with me in the morning.
 Sheesh.

 I, a stranger and afraid, in world I never made. – A.E.
 Housman

 And now I was writing an email about it.
-And as I typed, and the more I detailed my thoughts, the more I pulled my thoughts together (as I always do in the process of writing), and I started considering exactly what was so upsetting to me about this movie.
+And as I typed and the more I detailed my experience, the more I pulled my thoughts together (as I always do in the process of writing), and I started considering exactly what was so upsetting to me about this movie.
 I was looking for a way to describe the depth of the horror and ugliness, and what I came up with was….

-Remember that scary part of Pinocchio where he goes to Pleasure Island, which at first seems colorful and fun like an amusement park, but quickly becomes dark and scary, as Pinocchio realizes that it is actually a land of sin and debauchery and brutality?
-And Pinocchio had just wanted to be a “real boy,” but he was tricked and robbed by false friends, and taken to this place where everyone he meets is a soulless, ruthless exploiter of the hopes and dreams of others? (long pause. brain wildly racing.)
-And there is one especially repugnant scene where they dress him up in a wig and costume and force him to perform for a miserable audience?
+Remember that scary part of Pinocchio where he goes to Pleasure Island, which at first seems colorful and fun like an amusement park but quickly becomes dark and scary, as Pinocchio realizes that it is actually a land of sin and debauchery and brutality?
+And Pinocchio had just wanted to be a “real boy,” but he was tricked and robbed by false friends and taken to this place where everyone he meets is a soulless, ruthless exploiter of the hopes and dreams of others? (long pause. brain wildly racing) And there is one especially repugnant scene where they dress him up in a wig and costume and force him to perform for a miserable audience?
 O. M. G.

 Ghostbox Cowboy is the Pinocchio story?
 Yes, it is!
 Well, if that’s true, then I guess maybe that lends some credence to this movie, because Pinocchio is considered a canonical piece of literature and has inspired hundreds of adaptations.
 I mean, that’s some worthy material from which to borrow, if that’s what is going on here.
 (FYI, according to Wikipedia, Pinocchio has been adapted in over 260 languages worldwide.
 That makes it the most-translated book, other than the Bible, and one of the best-selling books ever published.)
 But I only remembered the Pinocchio story from my childhood brain – the fear and horror I felt, which was so much like what this movie had made me feel.
 I didn’t immediately remember all the details.

-I was remembering the visuals from the Disney movie more than anything else, which btw was made a lot more child-friendly than the original.
+I was remembering the visuals from the Pinocchio Disney movie more than anything else, which btw was made a lot more child-friendly than the original.
 Although it is significant that I also had the book as a child and so the book is lurking in my memory banks too, and my mother had a rule against abridgements, so all the childhood stories I read were the real deal.
 For example, I had to read the authentic Wonderful Wizard of Oz, by L. Frank Baum, all 272 pages.
 In the Oz book, I think some of the most boring parts were left out of the movie, but the children’s novel The Adventures of Pinocchio (1883) by Italian writer Carlo Collodi, definitely included some dark and scary parts that didn’t make it into Disney’s film, including the brutal death of Pinocchio at the end, which was instead changed to a happy ending.

 So, I Googled Pinocchio.
 In addition to the Wikipedia info above, what I found was amazing.
 For you to appreciate all the significant similarities, as I did as I sat there, I guess I need to first provide you with a synopsis of the Ghostbox Cowboy movie.
 But my major point is that suddenly I went from hating this movie to being fascinated by it.
 I had so many questions!
 I started my email as an angry rant and ended it with a request to interview the director, which I did and is included below.
 Here’s a short synopsis, provided by the filmmakers: